 Now that you are familiar with what this exam entails, let us understand the GRE syllabus of the General Test comprehensively.

 This section assesses the test-taker’s ability to comprehend passages, make sense of complex sentence structures, and how well a candidate can make well-grounded judgements and conclusions.
-They evaluate the ability to understand different meanings i.e., figurative and literal, along with sentence tones and author’s inclinations.
+They evaluate the ability to understand different meanings i.e., figurative and literal, along with sentence tones and the author’s inclinations.
 Furthermore having a stronghold over English vocabulary words will also help you score well in the exam.
 Within the verbal reasoning section, questions fall under three sub-categories.

 - Sentence Equivalence